-This bachelor can also lead directly to a master's degree in business, hospitality and related fields.
+This bachelor's can also lead directly to a master's degree in business, hospitality and related fields.

 Course Content: Curriculum / Course Structure

-With a combination of theoretical and practical modules, the HBA in Hotel & Hospitality Services Management will equip you with the knowledge and skills needed to professionally manage events in a variety of sectors.
+With a combination of theoretical and practical modules, the HBA in Hotel & Hospitality Services Management will equip you with the knowledge and skills needed to manage events in a variety of sectors professionally .

-The syllabus is informed by the idea that event managers have a range of creative and technical responsibilities that often shift with every project and the fact they are in charge of research, planning as well as overseeing execution, often in minute detail.
+The syllabus is informed by the idea that event managers have a range of creative and technical responsibilities that can shift with each project, and the fact they are in charge of research, planning as well as overseeing execution, often in minute detail.

 The HBA in Hotel & Hospitality Services Management will take either three or four years to complete, depending on your academic progress and drive.
 The compulsory work placement module offers you a great opportunity to gain first-hand experience in the field which will improve your employment prospects following graduation.